HasteDesign/Registrations-for-WooCommerce/wp-content/plugins/woocommerce/readme.txt

 6. A product archive (grid).

 == Changelog ==

+= 2.4.5 - 20/08/2015 =
+* Fix - Global text based attribute saving on product page.
+* Fix - save_account_details should check display name of current user.
+* Fix - Show the right 'no shipping available' message when a country does not have states.
+* Fix - Add required postcode marker after label replace.
+* Fix - Flush product cache so prices are regenerated after scheduled sale ends.
+* Fix - Removed /page/ when using layered nav dropdown.
+* Tweak - Allowed Zip/Post Codes description for Local Delivery.
+* Tweak - Improve display_item_downloads numbering and use same function in emails.
+* Tweak - API - Fixes notices about deprecated `$HTTP_RAW_POST_DATA` on PHP 5.6.
+* Tweak - In add_to_cart_action, check is_purchasable rather than post status.
+* Tweak - Add expand/close links for attributes and match variation UI.
+* Tweak - Added locale info for BD, NP, JP and HU
+* Tweak - woocommerce_delete_version_transients_limit filter.
+* Tweak - Suppress errors when calling set_time_limit to avoid hosting conflicts.
+* Tweak - Keep new variation in sync so actions can modify data.
+* Tweak - Improved download numbering in emails and order page.
+* Tweak - Allowed users to install translations for the current language during the Setup Wizard.

 = 2.4.4 - 14/08/2015 =
 * Fix - Ajax variation handling when 'any' attribute is set.